Getting your Trinity Audio player ready...

 The CWS media coordination team in 2018.

-In their respective 11 and 21 years with Creighton, Sisk and Anderson have done a little of everything at the CWS — moderating press conferences, testing bats, providing box scores and stats and play-by-plays to the media and NCAA, serving as the games’ official scorer, answering questions for the teams, organization, press and fans.
+In their time with Creighton, Sisk and Anderson have done a little of everything at the CWS — moderating press conferences, testing bats, providing box scores and stats and play-by-plays to the media and NCAA, serving as the games’ official scorer, answering questions for the teams, organization, press and fans.

 In two decades, Anderson has only missed about a dozen CWS games.
 Only a few Creighton Athletics staff could beat that streak.
 One of them is Carol “Ketch” Ketcham.